Rohith68320/C-Plus-Plus/CONTRIBUTING.md

 - Do not update [`README.md`](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/README.md) along with other changes.
 First, create an issue and then link to that issue in your pull request to suggest specific changes required to [`README.md`](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/README.md).
 - The repository follows [Doxygen](https://www.doxygen.nl/manual/docblocks.html) standards and auto-generates the [repository website](https://thealgorithms.github.io/C-Plus-Plus).
 Please ensure the code is documented in this structure.
 A sample implementation is given below.

+##### Example: Info and Caution Blocks

+When writing contribution rules or documentation, you may use special markdown blocks to highlight important information.

+**Info block example:**

+> [!INFO]
+> Use this block to provide helpful context or guidance for contributors.

+**Caution block example:**

+> [!CAUTION]
+> Avoid adding new implementations that duplicate existing algorithms in the repository.

 #### Test

 - Make sure to add examples and test cases in your `main()` function.